CommanderWahid/dbt_walkthrough/models/staging/mdm/_mdm.md

+{% docs source_rate_code %}
+Contains information about the different rate codes used for taxi trips.
+{% enddocs %}

+{% docs source_trip_mode %}
+Contains a list of unique identifiers and corresponding names for the different modes of transportation used during taxi trips.
+{% enddocs %}

+{% docs source_trip_type %}
+Contains a list of unique trip types that are used to categorize taxi trips.
+{% enddocs %}

+{% docs source_trip_zone %}
+Contains information on the different zones and service zones within each borough.
+{% enddocs %}

 {% docs model_stg_mdm__rate_codes %}
 Taxi trip rate codes data with basic cleaning and transformation applied, one row per rate code.
 {% enddocs %}